SimpleITK/SimpleITK/docs/source/faq.rst

 The testing data is not stored in the SimpleITK repository or as part of the source code.
 It is mirrored on several data repositories on the web.

-If you have obtained the source code from the git repository, it should be downloaded as part of the build process via the CMake `ExternalData
+If the source code was obtained from the git repository, the test data should be downloaded as part of the build process via the CMake `ExternalData
 <https://cmake.org/cmake/help/v3.10/module/ExternalData.html>`__ module.

-You can download a tar-ball of the "SimpleITKData" for a release from the `GitHub Assets
+A tar-ball of the "SimpleITKData" can be downloaded for a release from the `GitHub Assets
 <https://github.com/SimpleITK/SimpleITK/releases>`__, which contains the
 external data.
 It should populate the .ExternalData subdirectory of the